-Indications are:
+Metronidazole is indicated in adults and children for the following indications:

-1) Prevention of post-operative infections due to anaerobic bacteria, particularly species of bacteroids and anaerobic streptococci.

-2) The treatment of septicaemia, bacteraemia, peritonitis, brain abscess, necrotising pneumonia, osteomyelitis, puerperal sepsis, pelvic abscess, pelvic cellulitis and post-operative wound infections from which pathogenic anaerobes have been isolated.

-3) Urogenital trichomoniasis in the female (Trichomonas vaginalis), and in man.

-4) Bacterial vaginosis (also known as non-specific vaginitis, anaerobic vaginosis or Gardnerella vaginalis).

-5) All forms of amoebiasis (intestinal and extra-intestinal disease and asymptomatic cyst passers).
+- 1) Prevention of post-operative infections due to anaerobic bacteria, particularly species of bacteroids and anaerobic streptococci. - 2) The treatment of septicaemia, bacteraemia, peritonitis, brain abscess, necrotising pneumonia, osteomyelitis, puerperal sepsis, pelvic abscess, pelvic cellulitis and post-operative wound infections from which pathogenic anaerobes have been isolated. - 3) Urogenital trichomoniasis in the female (Trichomonas vaginalis), and in man. - 4) Bacterial vaginosis (also known as non-specific vaginitis, anaerobic vaginosis or Gardnerella vaginalis). - 5) All forms of amoebiasis (intestinal and extra-intestinal disease and asymptomatic cyst passers). - 6) Giardiasis. - 7) Acute ulcerative gingivitis.

-6) Giardiasis.

-7) Acute ulcerative gingivitis.